Designer Plugins

 Remote: Plugins discovered through DNS-SD (network-based plugins)

-For detailed information about how Designer discovers and loads plugins, see the Plugin Discovery page.
+For detailed information about how Designer discovers and loads plugins, see the Plugin Configuration page.

 The plugin architecture follows a frontend-backend separation principle, ensuring that different responsibilities are clearly delineated: